danieljf/cmrf/README.md

 ### Get Started:
 You can run [doit.sh](doit.sh) to see if everything in place.
-If it run successfully, the cross-media relevance of all query-imge pair will be writeen in `result/final.result.txt` folder, and other intermediate results will in `result` folder.
+If it run successfully, the cross-media relevance of all query-imge pair will be written in `result/final.result.txt` folder, and other intermediate results will in `result` folder.

 ### Note: